sprak3000/AnimeNewsNetworkDataAPI/README.md

 below.

 **NOTE:**
-Using this client to retrieve data, you must still abide by the ANN API terms of service:
+When using this client to retrieve data, you must still abide by the ANN API terms of service:

-"When using this API to display information on a public website, you must list Anime News Network as the source of the data and link to Anime News Network on every page that incorporates data from the API."
+> When using this API to display information on a public website, you must list Anime News Network as the source of the data and link to Anime News Network on every page that incorporates data from the API.

+## Requires
+* PHP 7
+* [Composer](https://getcomposer.org/) (to install this library)

 ## Usage
 ```php